grantharper/security-demo/README.md

 This attack will allow a malicious user to inject a script into the database that then will run on the employee level and expose customer details to an external web server controlled by the malicious user.
 In this case, it is simply the same app server as is running, but this would be different in a real attack.

-Defending against this vulnerability can be easily done at multiple levels
+Defending against this vulnerability can be done at multiple levels
 * Validating user input
-* Encoding any dynamic output on the page
+* Encoding dynamic output on web pages

+## Insecure Direct Object Reference

+To exploit this vulnerability, log in as a customer and type in the following url which will allow you to access sensitive employee-only information directly.

+`/sensitive`

+This attack allows users to access information that they should not be authorized to access.

+Defending against this vulnerability can be done through multiple authorization mechanisms
+* Spring Security url protection configurations
+* Method-level security with role-based access configuration
+* Method pre-authorization configuration